 If a cognitive disorder arose after a person turned 22, they may still be evaluated for a listed impairment under listing 12.02, for neurocognitive disorders, or under the “neurological disorders” listed impairments (section 11.00 of the listing of impairments).
 Some individuals with disorders affecting their ability to learn and their adaptive functioning will be assessed under listed impairment 12.11, neurodevelopmental disorders, depending on the condition(s) they have.

 This type of case can feel complex, especially when a claimant has intellectual or cognitive limitations; therefore, it may be best to consult with a disability advocate while completing the application.

 And remember, you don’t need to exactly meet a Blue Book listing to qualify for disability benefits.
-At the end of the day, the Social Security Administration is most concerned with whether or not your medical conditions – all of them – combine to prevent you from being able to sustain work.
+Because, at the end of the day, what the SSA generally cares about most is whether or not your intellectual disability meets certain requirements, including:

 If you or a loved one suffer from an intellectual or cognitive disorder and are considering a claim for disability benefits, we recommend you read our articles about the process of applying for SSDI and the way the Social Security Administration uses their Sequential Evaluation Process to determine disability.

 This article is presented for general information purposes only.
 Nothing in this article should be taken as medical advice.
 Medical decisions (including whether to start, stop, or modify any treatment plan) are extremely important and should always be made with the advice and counsel of a qualified medical professional.